-Synopsys Design Constraints (SDC) has been adopted by Xilinx (in Vivado, as .xdc files) as well as Altera (in Quartus, as .sdc files) and other FPGA vendors as well.
-Despite the wide use of this format, there seems to be some confusion regarding the constraints for defining I/O timing.
+Synopsys Design Constraints (SDC) has been adopted by Xilinx (in Vivado, as .xdc files) as well as Intel FPGA (in Quartus, as .sdc files) and other FPGA vendors as well.
+Despite the wide use of this format, there seems to be some confusion regarding the constraints that are used to define I/O timing.

-This post is defines what they mean, and then shows the timing calculations made by Vivado and Quartus (in separate pages), demonstrating their meaning when implementing a very simple example design.
-So there’s no need to take my word for it, and this also gives a direction on how to check that your own constraints did what they were supposed to do.
+So there’s no need to take my word for it, and these examples also give a direction on how to check that your own constraints did what they were supposed to do.

 And yes, surprisingly enough, the meaning of these constraints is the same with Vivado and Quartus.
 Compatibility.
 Unbelievable, but true.

 What they mean

 - set_input_delay -clock … -max … : The maximal clock-to-output of the component that drives the signal + the board's trace delay.

 - set_input_delay -clock … -min … : The minimal clock-to-output of the component that drives the signal.
-If the datasheet doesn't give this information, choose zero (just in case a future revision of the driving chip will be manufactured with a really fast process)
+If the datasheet doesn't give this information, choose zero (just in case a future revision of this component will be manufactured with a really fast process).

-- set_output_delay -clock … -max … : The t_setup time of the receiving chip + board propagation delay
+- set_output_delay -clock … -max … : The tsetup of the component that receives the signal + the board's trace delay.

-Note that if neither -min or -max are used as flags on these constraints, it’s like two assignments, one with -min and one with -max.
-In other words: Poor constraining.
+Note that if neither -min or -max are used as flags on these constraints, it’s like two constraints, one with -min and one with -max.
+This is probably not what you want.

 The definitions are confusing: set_input_delay defines the allowed range of delays of the data toggle after a clock, but set_output_delay defines the range of delays of the clock after a data toggle.
 Presumably, the rationale behind these definitions is that they make it possible to copy number from the datasheets of the external components, and use these numbers directly with these constraints.

 It may seem meaningless to use the min/max constraints.
-For example, using a catch-both single set_output_delay sets the setup time correctly, and the hold time to a negative value which is incorrect, but why bother?
-It allows the output port to toggle before the clock, but that couldn’t happen, could it?
+For example, using a simple set_output_delay sets the setup time correctly, and the hold time to a negative value which is incorrect, but why bother?
+It allows the output port to change before the clock, but that couldn’t happen, could it?

 Well, actually it can.
-For example, it’s quite common to let an FPGA PLL (or alike) generate the internal FPGA clock from the clock at some input pin (i.e. the clock that is visible on the board”).
+For example, it’s quite common to let an FPGA PLL (or alike) generate the internal clock from a clock at some input pin (i.e. the clock that is visible on the board).
 This allows the PLL to align the clock on the FPGA’s internal clock network to the input clock.
 The PLL does this by moving (shifting) the clock slightly to compensate for the delay of the clock distribution network.

-We’ll assume test_clk input clock, test_in input pin, and test_out output, with the following relationship:
+We’ll assume that test_clk is the input clock, test_in is an input pin, and test_out is an output pin, with the following relationship:

 always @(posedge test_clk) begin test_samp <= test_in; test_out <= test_samp; end